 Composite | 27 | 29 | 32 | 34 | 35 |

-Differential Ability Scales - Second Edition (DAS-II)
+Differential Ability Scales - Second Edition Normative Update (DAS-II NU School Age)

 Administered within the past five years.
 Only applicants 13 and older can submit this testing.